greyspectrum/inception/README.md

 To whom it may concern,

 We have an interest in retaining your team for job.
-Please run the attached script to find at more.
+Please run the attached script in your terminal to find at more:

+bash job.sh

 If you choose to accept, you may bill us at your usual rate.
 I hope that this may prove of interest to you.

 Regards,